Mexican Neobanks 2026: Who Really Controls the USD $10 Billion Market?

 How do we know?

 This analysis is not based on public reports or vanity metrics.
-At Legal Paradox®, we have advised over 520+ FinTech and Blockchain projects, including 9 banks, 8 unicorns, and 3 BigTechs.
+At Legal Paradox®, we have advised over 520+ FinTech and Blockchain projects, including 9 banks, 8 unicorns, and 4 BigTechs.
 We know their regulatory playbooks because, in many cases, we helped build them.
+This analysis was produced using Legal Paradox®'s AI-native architecture — the same system delivering CNBV authorizations in 1 week versus 8 months traditional.

 Here is the reality check: